Full-time: 1 year, Part-time: 2-3 years

 Examining theories on the globalisation of business, we discuss the major economic shifts and global changes that are impacting on multi- and international organisations and their industries.
 You’ll focus on how various types of enterprises are expanding, becoming more reliant on international operations and developing strategies to internationalise their domestic operations.

-Strategic Talent Development
+International Resourcing and Talent Development

 The growth of human capital has been identified as a key driver of competitive advantage for organisations.
 On this module, you’ll examine a range of talent management strategies to attract, identify, develop, engage, retain and deploy individuals with high potential.
 You’ll look at how talent can be fostered through learning and development interventions and how to evaluate the impact of such interventions on the ‘bottom line’.